brandonivey/dolphin/docs/source/settings.rst

   Boolean (Default True).
 Store flag results for the entire request without recalculating them.
 Can speed up flag calculation

+DOLPHIN_CACHE
+  Boolean (Default True).
+Cache the get() queries in the django cache backend with prefix of dolphin

 =============
 Redis options